Madahva/My-learning-area/Notes/Front-end/5) Git & GitHub/Git Main concepts.md

 ## Pushing to Your Remotes

+The _git push_ command is used to communicate with another repository, calculate what your local database has that the remote one does not, and then pushes the difference into the other repository.

 To push any commits you’ve done back up to the server we use the command _git push_